MichellePG/SAP-PYTHON-/README.md

 [NWRFCSDK](https://launchpad.support.sap.com/#/softwarecenter/template/products/_APP=00200682500000001943&_EVENT=DISPHIER&HEADER=Y&FUNCTIONBAR=N&EVENT=TREE&NE=NAVIGATE&ENR=01200314690100002214&V=MAINT)
 #### 2. Create a folder ‘nwrfcsdk’ in C:\

-#### 3. Extract the contents of zip file in the path C:\nwrfcsdk
+#### 3. Extract the contents of the zip file in the path C:\nwrfcsdk

 #### 4. You’ll see another nwrfcsdk folder inside C:\nwrfcsdk, cut and paste the contents from C:\nwrfcsdk\nwrfcsdk and move it to C:\nwrfcsdk folder.

-#### 5. Go to build PATH simply typing ‘environment’ in the search option next to windows logo.
+#### 5. Go to build PATH by simply typing ‘environment’ in the search option next to the windows logo.

-#### 6. Go to build PATH following the path as: enviroment variables -> System variables -> Search for 'Path' and click edit.
+#### 6. Go to build PATH following the path as: environment variables -> System variables -> Search for 'Path' and click edit.
 Now you have to make sure the variables C:\nwrfcsdk\lib and C:\nwrfcsdk\bin are in the Path if not you must create them.
 (Just to make sure also check the python paths are correctly written).

 ### PyRFC & Cython installation:

-#### 1. Make sure pip is installed in your python, type 'pip show pip'.
+#### 1. Make sure pip is installed in your python, and type 'pip show pip'.
 If there is an error then you should install it following this guide:
 [Pip Install](https://pip.pypa.io/en/stable/installation/)

 #### 2. To install Cython you need to run the following command in the cmd prompt: